At Hart, election security is in our DNA.

 Verity supports all methods of voting, including electronic, paper-based and hybrid solutions.
 Our primary goal is to listen to and understand our customers’ needs and work diligently to provide solutions that work for them.
 We take a voting-agnostic approach – Verity supports every jurisdiction’s preferred voting method – from in-person polling places to convenience voting, which includes early voting and vote centers, and by-mail voting.

-Verity is never directly connected to the internet or any other system that connects to the internet, which is referred to as being “air-gapped.”
+Verity is an air-gapped system and is not connected to other elements of the election system.
 Data such as voter registration data, pollbooks and election night reporting systems are never directly connected to Verity.
 The illustration that follows reinforces Verity air-gap protection:

 All voting system solutions from Hart deliver best-of-breed security, auditability, performance and reliability, and give our customers complete confidence in their election results.